deevesh/Udacity_Captone_Project/README.md

 The code was written in python 3 and requires the following packages: numpy, pandas, matplotlib, seaborn, ast, time, sklearn collections, and operator.

 ## Summary of Results
-See GitHub repo and Medium blog post ( https://medium.com/@deevesh/arvato-financial-services-customer-segmentation-report-udacity-capstone-project-33bfc5ca33bf ) for overview of results.
+See Medium blog post (
+https://medium.com/@deevesh/arvato-financial-services-customer-segmentation-report-udacity-capstone-project-33bfc5ca33bf ) for overview of results.

 ## Licenses and Acknowledgements
 This project was completed as part of the Udacity Data Scientist Nanodegree.
+Data was provided by Arvato Financial Services